best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

     assert_frame_equal(expected_output, actual_output)
 ```

-However, we can still conduct the same test with much less data like so:
+However, you can still conduct the same test with much less data like so:

 ```{code-block} python
 ...